Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 Best power consumption so far.

-The minor ACPI POWS error when pluggin/unplugginthw power cord remains but it s seems to be of no consequencies....
+The minor ACPI POWS error when pluggin/unpluggin the power cord remains but it s seems to be of no consequencies....
 Still working on it.

 Everything that is to work.. just works.